Ashutos777/Retail-Sales-Analytics/README.md

 # Retail-Sales-Analytics

-* Sample Dataset Contains the Retail Sales Data .
+* Sample Dataset Contains the Retail Sales Data of United States .
 In this Project I have Used Tableau For Data Analysis and Create Visualizations.

 ## DATASET -